AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 while the GUI method involves in using FontForge itself to merge the fonts manually.

 <p class="note-info">
-  The CLI method is faster than the GUI method.
+  The CLI method process is shorter than the GUI method.
   If the CLI method does not work for you, go to the
   <a href="#method-2-fontforge-only">
   GUI method</a> section.